 Because they feel that when they’re at home, they can be nagged, criticised, blamed, reprimanded or lectured to at any time.
 They feel as if they can be “attacked” without forewarning.

 It’s only natural that they withdraw, locking themselves in their room if possible.

-If the home environment isn’t emotionally safe, teens who hate school won’t share what’s on their mind.
+If the home environment isn’t emotionally safe, teens won’t share what’s on their minds.
 This will only make the situation worse, and you’ll keep wondering why your teen hates school so much.

 12. Determine if there’s something more serious going on

 If your teen says that she hates school, it may be a sign of something more serious, e.g. depression, panic disorder, anxiety disorders.

 Here are some symptoms to look out for:

 - Poor concentration

 - Feelings of self-hatred